FrostyX/infra-docs/new-hosts.rst

 When doing 2 factor auth for sudo, the hosts that we connect from need to have valid SSL Certs.
 These are currently stored in puppet::

-  git clone /git/private && chmod 0700 private
+  git clone /git/ansible-private && chmod 0700 ansible-private
-  cd private/private/2fa-certs
+  cd ansible-private/files/2fa-certs
   . ./vars
   ./build-and-sign-key $FQDN  # ex: elections01.stg.phx2.fedoraproject.org